Submitted by on

 What Is the CMMC Framework?

-Consolidated into three maturity levels, down from five levels in the initial version, the CMMC framework details specific security criteria that must be met to achieve certification.
+Consolidated into three maturity levels, the CMMC framework details specific security criteria that must be met to achieve certification:

 NIST Cybersecurity Framework Maturity Levels

-National Institute for Standards and Technology (NIST) published version 1.0 of their Cybersecurity Framework (NIST CSF) in February 2014 in response to Executive Order 13636 as part of its efforts to improve critical infrastructure cybersecurity.
+National Institute for Standards and Technology (NIST) published version 1.0 of their Cybersecurity Framework (NIST CSF) in February 2014, in response to Executive Order 13636 as part of its efforts to improve critical infrastructure cybersecurity.
 Conformity to the NIST cybersecurity framework maturity levels is measured according to four tiers.
-These provide a standard to describe the level to which an organization is prepared to detect, identify, and respond to cyberattacks.
+Those tiers provide a standard to describe the level to which an organization is prepared to detect, identify, and respond to cyberattacks.

 • Tier 1—Partial